 We live in a culture of weary people.
-Wayne Muller writes, “The busier we are, the more important we seem to ourselves and, we imagine, to others.
+And many of us think that’s good!
+Wayne Muller explains: “The busier we are, the more important we seem to ourselves and, we imagine, to others.
 To be unavailable to our friends and family … to whiz through our obligations without time for a single mindful breath—this has become the model of a successful life.”

 He’s right.
 Yet we think a significant part of our weariness is not because modern life is “so busy,” but because we have forgotten or never learned how to rest.

 Early in our marriage Barbara challenged how I spent the Sabbath.
 She questioned me when I worked.
 But mostly, she modeled a quiet Sunday, retreating to our bedroom to read a good book, study the Scriptures, and take a nap.